CrimsonDemon567/Pyrium/README.md

 - Networking & IO (permission-gated)
 - Math, variables, randomness
 - Visuals (particles, sounds, bossbars)
+- Custom Mobs

-📄 **Full opcode list:** `pyrium-core/runtime/ops.py`
+📄 **Full opcode list:** `pyrium-aot/pyrium-aot/ops.py`

-> Only stable, high-level Ops are documented; experimental or unsafe Ops may not be fully implemented.
+> Only stable, high-level Ops are documented.
+Do not use any opcodes that are not documented in `pyrium-aot/pyrium-aot/ops.py`.
+Undocumented opcodes are internal, unstable, and may change without notice.”

 ---